-The body first cycles through the
+The body cycles through the

 The first stage of the sleep cycle is a transition period during which the body and brain shift from a state of wakefulness to one of sleep.
 This period is relatively short, lasting only a few minutes, and the sleep is fairly light.
 People may wake up from this stage of sleep more easily than from other stages.

-The brain unwinds along with the body.
-The brain waves start slowing down as brain activity and sensory stimulation decrease.
+During stage one, the brain unwinds, along with the body.
+The monitoring of sleep reveals slow rolling eye movements.
+The brain waves start slowing down as brain activity and responses to sensory stimulation decrease.

 In the body, the heart rate and breathing rate slow down even more.
 The muscles relax further, and eye movements stop.
 The body temperature also goes down.